LTUC/amman-dotnet-401d2/Curriculum/Class29/Facilitator/roles.md

 await _userManager.IsInRoleAsync(user, ApplicationRoles.Admin)
 ```

-The constants of "ApplicaitonRole" help us avoid user error and inconsistancies between spellings.
+The constants of "ApplicationRole" help us avoid user error and inconsistencies between spellings.
-Having a constant reference will help keep conistency across the application.
+Having a constant reference will help keep consistency across the application.